warp-contracts/academy/warp-academy-docs/docs/syncer/services/forwarder.md

 ### Processing L1 interactions

 Forwarder receives changes of Syncer's finished block height through Postgres notifications.
 This change informs that all L1 interactions from this block are saved in the database and are ready for processing.
-Forwarder downloads all interactions (in batches) from the database, computes `last_sort_key` for each interactions and saves all info in the database. `FORWARDER_FINISHED_HEIGHT` is updated with the last batch.
+Forwarder downloads all interactions (in batches) from the database, computes `last_sort_key` for each interaction, and saves results in the database.

+`FORWARDER_FINISHED_HEIGHT` is updated with the last batch.

 ### Sending L1 and L2 interactions